Frequently Asked Questions

 I have previous legal experience – can it count towards my training contract?

 Our training contract provides experience-based professional training over four six-month seats.
 This provides the benefit of experiencing four different teams which could all be potential qualification options and allows our trainees to form a well-rounded view of our business.
 Trainees with extensive legal work experience will have the opportunity submit an application for ‘Time to Count’ and each application will be considered on its own merit, in line with SRA guidelines and the needs of the business.

 Do I get to choose my seats?

-We consult with all our trainees about which seats they undertake before decisions are made.
-We make every effort, within the constraints of the training contract, to ensure trainees experience the groups that interest them but commercial considerations must also be taken into account.
+Trainees have the opportunity to provide details of their seat preferences in relation to each seat move.
+We make every effort, taking into consideration the guidelines of the regulatory body and the needs of the business, to ensure trainees experience the groups that interest them.
 At present the firm does not have any mandatory seats in England and Scotland that trainees must undertake.
 In our Belfast office trainees must spend time in Property, Corporate and Litigation.

 Can I undertake seats in more than one location?